 It’s no surprise that the person who fails or get rejected the most often gets the most results as well.
 This doesn’t happen by chance.
 To get good at rejection, is to simply reframe your lenses on being rejected: your job is to get to the point whether someone either is going to move forward with us or not, in the shortest time possible.
 Instead of seeing a rejection as a negative, you can view it as a time saver.
 To save you hours, days and years of time sink.

 Mr Lee Kuan Yew, the first Prime Minister of Singapore, a revered politician, stated that he thought love at first sight is foolish.
 He also famously defied Asian traditional by marrying a girl who is smarter or more successful than he is.
-He married his academic competitor, who topped his cohort, beating him to second place when he was studying in Raffles College.
+He married his academic competitor, who topped his cohort, beating him to second place when he was studying at Raffles College.
 What Mr Lee Kuan Yew was gunning for was the filter of relationship compatibility.

 Studies that show that people are attracted to the emotional make up of their parents.
 It’s suggested you can’t differ the love you once received from your parents with the love you are receiving from your partner.